 Arbitration is a way to resolve disputes privately and confidentially outside the courts.
 The dispute will be decided by one or more persons (the "arbitrators" or "arbitral tribunal"), who render the "arbitration award".
-An arbitration award is legally binding on both sides and is enforceable in the courts of any of the 160 countries that are signatories of the New York Convention.
+An arbitration award is legally binding and enforceable in the courts of any of the 172 countries that are parties to the New York Convention.

-The 2019 statistics of the London Maritime Arbitrators Association indicate that London, and LMAA arbitration in particular, remains the world’s leading place for the resolution of disputes in the maritime industry and related commercial sectors (including dispute concerning construction of offshore units).
-In 2019 LMAA arbitrators received a total of 3,193 new arbitration appointments under its Terms and Procedures in an estimated 1,807 references.
+The 2022 statistics of the London Maritime Arbitrators Association (LMAA) indicate that London, and LMAA arbitration in particular, remains the worlds leading place for the resolution of disputes in the maritime industry and related commercial sectors (including disputes concerning construction of offshore units).
+In 2022, LMAA arbitrators received a total of 3,193 new arbitration appointments under its Terms and Procedures in an estimated 1,807 references.
 This represents an increase from 2021 of almost 15% in appointments and 9% in references.

-Ben is a CMC Registered and CEDR Accredited Mediator with 22 years of commercial ship broking experience, half of which were spent overseas.
+Ben is a CEDR Accredited, IMI Qualified Mediator with 25 years of commercial shipbroking experience, half of which was spent overseas.

-Ben is a pro-active and seasoned negotiator with excellent interpersonal skills and cross-cultural awareness, with hands-on familiarity of the many issues that can arise out of shipping contracts.
+A Chartered Shipbroker, Ben is a proactive and seasoned negotiator with excellent interpersonal skills and cross-cultural awareness.

-Dispute Boards (DBs) are mainly used in construction and infrastructure projects, but are gaining popularity elsewhere.
+Dispute Boards (DBs) are mainly used in construction and infrastructure projects, and are gaining popularity.

-Also known as Dispute Resolution Boards, Dispute Review Boards, and Dispute Adjudication Boards, DBs consist of 1-3 individuals who assist contracting parties, throughout the life of a project to avoid, manage and resolve disputes in real-time by identifying and addressing issues early on.
+Otherwise known as Dispute Resolution Boards, Dispute Review Boards, and Dispute Adjudication Boards, DBs consist of 1-3 individuals who assist contracting parties, throughout the life of a project, to avoid, manage and resolve disputes in real-time by identifying and addressing issues early on.

 According to the Dispute Resolution Board Foundation (DRBF), 60% of projects utilizing a DB have no disputes at all; and 98% of the disputes that reach the DB do not go on to further litigation or arbitration.